 Fr.
 Joseph Thomas got transferred from Harris Park church, and the community had to find a new place to celebrate monthly Holy Mass.
 Around this time, His Excellency Bishop Gregory Karotemprel was the Chairman of Syro-Malabar Synodal Commission for Evangelization and Pastoral Care of Migrants.
 Bishop Gregory entrusted Fr.
 Jaison Mulerikkal CMI to assist the Catholic Community of Parramatta and celebrate Masses for the community.
 Fr.
 Jaison took a particular initiative and held meetings with O’Carm congregation Provincial at Melbourne.
 Fr.
-Jaison’s efforts made it possible to get Our Lady of Mount Carmel Catholic Parish at Wentworthville to conduct regular Holy Masses for the Syro-Malabar Community.
+Jaison’s efforts made it jobypossible to get Our Lady of Mount Carmel Catholic Parish at Wentworthville to conduct regular Holy Masses for the Syro-Malabar Community.
 The community is delighted to have Our Lady of Mount Carmel Catholic Parish, Wentworthville, as the venue for bi-monthly gathering for Holy Mass and other religious activities.
 With the help of His Excellency Bishop Gregory Karotemprel and Fr Jaison, the committee approached the Diocese of Parramatta to get a Malayalee priest trained in Syro-Malabar Rite to lend pastoral support to the community.
 The Bishop of the Diocese of Parramatta, as an interim arrangement have entrusted the responsibility of helping Syro-Malabar Catholic Community in Parramatta to La Salette Fathers in the diocese.
 Fr.
-Joby Kadambattuparambil is the current chaplain for supporting the Syro-Malabar Community in Paramatta Diocese.
+Francis Pullukattu is the current chaplain for supporting the Syro-Malabar Community in Paramatta Diocese.
 Fr.
+Joby Kadambattuparambil, Fr.
 Joy Chukkananickal, Fr.
 Mathew Manjaly, Fr.
 Sunny Poovathumkudy and Fr.
 Joy Porathur also helped the Syro-Malabar community of Parramatta Diocese in the past.

 His Excellency Mar Sebastian Vadakkel, Bishop of Ujjain Diocese, India and Chairman of Commission for Evangelization & Pastoral Care of the Migrants celebrated Holy Mass for the community on 9th October 2010.
 Mar Sebastian Vadakkel officially launched the website of Syro-Malabar Parramatta at that time.